boyter/boyter.org/content/posts/a-non-gamers-attempt-at-sea-of-thieves.md

 I am not a good sniper in any game.
 When I played CS it was the weapon I was worst at.
 As such my first 2 shots missed.
 However just as he unfurled the sail my next shot's aim was true and BAM!
 Mr StealShips is dead.
 However my ship is now slowly sailing away by itself.
 I hurl myself down into the water screaming "Not on my watch bitch!".
 However the ship is moving faster than I can swim.

 With evil delight I swam over to MrSoonToBeShipless's ship, raise the anchor, and sail off after mine.
 He apparently had set mine on a circular course, so I was able to intercept, set MrSoonToBeShipless's ship to aim at some rocks, jump across and sail off with my original ship.
-I watch through the telescope as MrSoonToBeShipless's ship I stole flounders on a shoal, then rocks and starts taking on water and sinking.
+I watch through the telescope as MrSoonToBeShipless's ship I stole flounders on a shoal, then crashes on some rocks and starts taking on water and sinking.
 Thinking yes, there is justice, while muttering to nobody "Take that sucker!".

 I then promptly sailed into some black sea that held the Kracken and was promptly eaten and sunk.